STUDY JAPANESE AT ULETHBRIDGE

 Are there any Japanese Scholarships or Awards?

 Yes!
-The Nikkei Cultural Society of Lethbridge and Area generously donates these to our students:
+The Nikkei Cultural Society of Lethbridge and Area generously donates funds to support our program and students:

 - Nikkei Cultural Society of Lethbridge and Area Study Abroad Scholarship: Every other year, one $500 scholarship is given to a student who has been accepted into a Japanese study abroad program and who is studying or has previously studied Japanese at the University of Lethbridge.
 Students who declare a Japanese minor are especially encouraged to apply.